Football Injury Compensation Claims

 According to the Football Association (FA), the number of people playing football in England is increasing, with 8.2 million now participating in the game in some form.
-This is supported by data from the Sport England Active People Survey (APS), released in January 2015, which also highlights that football is by far the largest participation sport in the country.
+Data from the Sport England Active Lives Survey also highlights that football is by far the largest participation sport in the country, with around 10% of the UK's adult population participating in 2019/20.

 Due to the very physical, fast-paced and semi-contact nature of the sport, injuries are a regular occurrence, and it is reported that over 34% of all participants may sustain some type of injury.
 As such, many of the sports injury claims handled by solicitors relate to football.